lloydwindrim/hyperspectral-autoencoders/README.md

 - building networks
 - adding train operations
 - training networks
+- loading a trained network

 Each of these are elaborated on below:

 ### Data preparation

 A class within the toolbox from the data module called HypImg handles the dataset.
 The class accepts the hyperspectral data  in numy format, with shape [numRows x numCols x numBands] or [numSamples x numBands].
+The networks in the toolbox operate in the spectral domain, not the spatial, so if an image is input with shape [numRows x numCols x numBands], it is reshaped to [numSamples x numBands], collapsing the saptial dimensions into one.

 ```
 import data
 hypData = data.HypImg( img )
 ```
 Then the data can be pre-processed using a function of the HypImg class.
-For example, using the 'minmax' method:
+For example, using the 'minmax' approach:
 ```
 hypData.pre_process( 'minmax' )
 ```